laaksomavrick/devblog/content/blog/building-and-operating-machine-learning-web-service/index.md

     PredictionPoller -->|Responds with prediction| APIGW
 ```

-First: this looks more complicated than it is.
+This looks more complicated than it is.

 The client sends a request to the API Gateway, which then calls a [lambda function](https://github.com/laaksomavrick/canihasashowplz/blob/main/prediction_ack/prediction_ack/prediction_ack.py) that returns a `PredictionId` that can be used later to retrieve the user's recommended shows.
 Model predictions can take an indeterminate length of time (but very often >30s), which is the unconfigurable timeout for API Gateway.